Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: Introduction

-where $\nu$ is viscosity and $\eta$ is magnetic diffusivity.
-In the case $Pm \gg 1$, the resistive scale lies deep inside the viscous range of turbulence~\citep{batchelor1950spontaneous, zel1984kinematic, chertkov1999small}.
-In this paper we concentrate on the other case of fluids with low and intermediate $Pm$: this means that the resistive scale is larger than the viscous scale, so, excitation of magnetic fluctuations is driven by the inertial-range or 'bottleneck' velocity fluctuations.
+where $\nu$ is viscosity, and $\eta$ is magnetic diffusivity.
+For $Pm \gg 1$, the resistive scale lies deep inside the viscous range of turbulence~\citep{batchelor1950spontaneous, zel1984kinematic, chertkov1999small}.
+This limit is realized, for instance, in the interstellar medium and in processes of star formation~\citep{han2017observing}.
+We concentrate on the other case of fluids with low and intermediate $Pm$.
+This means that the resistive scale exceeds the viscous scale, so that the excitation of magnetic fluctuations is driven by the inertial-range or bottleneck velocity fluctuations.
+Low-$Pm$ processes take place in the interior of solar-type stars and planetary convective envelopes~\citep{petrovay1993origin}.

-Theoretical description of the process in the incompressible fluid is based on the Kazantsev equation, which relates the evolution of the magnetic field pair correlator and the velocity structure function.
+The theoretical description of the process in the incompressible fluid is based on the Kazantsev equation, which relates the evolution of the magnetic field pair correlator and the velocity structure function.
 Experimental possibilities are rather limited in terrestrial conditions.
-Direct numerical simulations (DNS) of low $Pm$, unlike the case of large Prandtl numbers, face difficulties in modeling magnetic field advection in the inertial range of turbulence and demonstrate some discrepancies between different simulations \citep[see, e.g.,][Fig.2]{warnecke2023numerical}.
+Direct numerical simulations (DNS) of low $Pm$, unlike the case of high Prandtl numbers, face difficulties in modeling magnetic field advection in the inertial range of turbulence and demonstrate some discrepancies between different simulations \citep[see, e.g.,][Fig.2]{warnecke2023numerical}.

-However, during the last decades, significant progress has been made in both theoretical understanding of the properties of turbulence~\citep{l1997temporal, donzis2010bottleneck, biferale2011multi, iyer2020scaling} and the environment and technics of DNS \citep{iskakov2007numerical, schekochihin2007fluctuation, brandenburg2018varying, warnecke2023numerical, rempel2023small}, which has resulted in high resolution and advanced to lower values of $Pm$.
-This progress gives hope to proceed from qualitative correspondence to more or less thorough quantitative comparison at least between theory and DNS.
+However, during the past decades, significant progress has been made in the theoretical understanding of the properties of turbulence~\citep{l1997temporal, donzis2010bottleneck, biferale2011multi, iyer2020scaling} and of the environment and technics of DNS \citep{iskakov2007numerical, warnecke2023numerical, rempel2023small, brandenburg2023dissipative, yeung2025small}, which has resulted in high resolution and advanced to lower values of $Pm$.
+This progress gives us hope that we can proceed from a qualitative correspondence to a more or less thorough quantitative comparison at least between theory and DNS.